nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 ### Constructing indices

-After having build the list of relays, the authorities construct and encode the indices that appear in the endives.
-The voted-upon GenericIndexRule values in the IndexSection of the consensus say how to build the indices in the endive, as follows.
+After having built the list of relays, the authorities construct and encode the indices that appear in the ENDIVEs.
+The voted-upon GenericIndexRule values in the IndexSection of the consensus say how to build the indices in the ENDIVE, as follows.

 An `EdIndex` is built using the IndexType_Ed25519Id value, with the provided prefix and suffix values.
 Authorities don't need to expand